branticus94/Projects/README.md

 	new file:   README.md
 ```

-I then used git commit to move the file from the local staging area to the local repo with the message initial commit, I can see that there is one file changed with no insertions/deletions:
+I then used "git commit" to move the file from the local staging area to the local repo with the message _'initial commit'_, I can see that there is one file changed with no insertions/deletions:
 ```
 AlexHowland@Toms-MacBook-Pro-2 CFG-Assignments % git commit -m 'initial commit' [master (root-commit) 4b1de82] initial commit